Simeulue Surf Lodges; a surfers’ dream

 Simeulue… have you ever heard of it?
 I certainly didn’t, that’s for sure.
 This tropical island is just off the northeast coast of Sumatra and has waves rolling in from almost every corner.
-The only way of getting to Simeulue Surf Lodges is jumping on a tiny plane from Medan.
+The only way of getting to Simeulue Surf Lodges is by jumping on a tiny plane from Medan.
 In general jumping into tiny planes brings you to great places, so I got a very good feeling about this one.

 Simeulue is everything you imagine of a tropical island.
 Palmtrees swaying in the wind, the smell of the ocean in the air, and pristine white beaches with not a single soul on them.
 There are not many cars on the island, nor a lot of people, let alone tourists.
 This really is paradise.